CodeScop/Oge-Mai-Field-Guide/dustbestiary.md

 As an unforeseen benefit, it's a way to fold in ALL the Dust info despite the fact that (spoiler!)
 DFO and Purple Gate are NOT the only Dust areas right now.

-In the interests of streamlining, I'm deleting all but name and location from non-Dust monsters.
+In the interests of streamlining, I'm deleting all but name and location from non-Dust-relevant monsters.
 You can check out the All Bestiary at the end if you need more details.

 Also, everything from the Hunt Season 4 counts as "Dust", because none of it is accessible without having unlocked Dark Forest Outpost.